jochumdev/Massively-Source/README.md

 ### for users

 - Fast
+- Translateable using [i18next](https://www.i18next.com/) on client as well as some hacks to translate routes.
 - Uses HTML5 as much as possible, works well without JavaScript
 - No CDN
 - Parallax effect background image